hpatnadeeshan/MS-1/README.md

 1. I can see his work experience & educational background in About Page.
 2. I can see his technical skills in About Page.
-3. I can see his past projects Portfolio page.
+3. I can see his past projects on the Portfolio page.
 4. I can see what kind of services he offers Services page.
 5. He has proof of his past work and quality of work.
-I can see testimonials in Services page.
+I can see testimonials on the Services page.
-6. I can contact him through social icons and details in the contact page.
+6. I can contact him through social icons and details on the contact page.
-7. I can send my details to him through contact form in Contact page.
+7. I can send my details to him through the contact form on the Contact page.
-8. I can to download his CV from Download CV button.
+8. I can download his CV from the Download CV button.

 #### Testing Accessibility and Performance

 I used google lighthouse to check Accessibility and Performance.
 I tested for Mobile and Desktop views of every page.

-Results can be shown as follows and images can be access through links
+Results can be shown as follows and images can be accessible through links

 |                    | Performance | Accessibility | Best Practices | SEO |
 | ------------------ | ----------- | ------------- | -------------- | --- |